Non-smoothable homeomorphisms of $4$-manifolds with boundary: Constructing examples

-\begin{proof} We begin by giving the proof that the manifolds obtained via knot surgery are homeomorphic relative to the boundary.
-In \cite{FintushelSternKnotSurgery} it is shown that knot surgery preserves the homeomorphism type of a closed, simply-connected manifold provided that the surgered torus has simply-connected complement, but an additional argument is required when the manifold has non-empty boundary.
+\begin{proof} In \cite{FintushelSternKnotSurgery} it is shown that knot surgery preserves the homeomorphism type of a closed, simply-connected manifold provided that the surgered torus has simply-connected complement, but an additional argument is required when the manifold has non-empty boundary.
 The torus $T\subset Z$ embeds in a Gompf nucleus $N(2)$ \cite{GompfNuclei} by construction and so, in particular, it has simply-connected complement.
 This implies that all of the $Z_n$ are simply-connected by a routine Seifert-Van Kampen argument.
 Boyer \cite[Thm.~0.7]{boyer_1986} tells us that there are two obstructions to extending the homeomorphism $\Id\colon Y\to Y$ to a homeomorphism $f\colon Z_n\to Z$.
 The first is to find a `morphism', namely an isometry $\Lambda$ of the intersection forms such that

 commutes, where the rows in the above diagram are the same rows used in \Cref{rem:minimality}.